 TREC Training Workshop

 This five-day, in residence training workshop is designed for early career investigators (i.e., junior faculty and postdocs) who are interested in transdisciplinary (TD) and translational (TL) energetics and cancer research.

-The annual workshop, now in its seventh year, places emphasis on developing and applying TD competencies focused on energetics (i.e., obesity, diet and exercise) and cancer.
+The annual workshop, now in its eighth year, places emphasis on developing and applying TD competencies focused on energetics (i.e., obesity, diet and exercise) and cancer.
 Faculty span an array of professional disciplines, from basic scientists to clinicians to behavioral and population scientists.
 Formal didactic learning is integrated with one-on-one dialog and small group discussions to enable fellows to learn from each other, from faculty, and to develop a TD and TL network.

 For more detail visit TRECTraining.yale.edu.